All Products

 Description

-The number of data requests fluctuates significantly and is difficult to predict.
+The number of requests fluctuates significantly and is difficult to predict.

-• Temporary or one-time use cases, such as needing the OSS service for a limited time or for a single request.
+• Temporary or one-time requirements: You only need to use OSS for a period of time or for only one-time requests.

 The number of requests for Standard data is relatively stable and predictable.

-The number of requests for Infrequent Access, Archive, and Cold Archive data is relatively stable and predictable.
+The number of requests for IA, Archive, and Cold Archive data is relatively stable and predictable.

-Scenarios where you need to upload a large amount of data for long-term storage that is accessed infrequently, such as once or twice a year.
+You need to upload a large amount of data that requires long-term storage but is accessed infrequently.

 The following table lists the billing methods supported for each billable item.